-32P_i was purchased from Materials-PerkinElmer Life Sciences.
-Antibiotics and galactose (Gal) were obtained from Sigma.
-Pvridine, methanol, and 88% formic acid obtained were from Mallinckrodt.
+Materials-32 P_i was purchased from PerkinElmer Life Sciences.
+Antibiotics and Gal were obtained from Sigma.
+Pyridine, methanol, and 88% formic acid were obtained from Mallinckrodt.
 Chloroform was purchased from EM Science.
-Glass-backed Silica Gel 60 thin layer chromatography (TLC) plates were from Merck.
-The QIAprep spin miniprep, Qiaquick polymerase chain reaction (PCR) purification, and QIAEX II gel extraction kits were obtained from Qiagen.
-Highfidelity PCR was performed with a proofreading DNA polymerase (Advantage-HF2 PCR kit, BD Biosciences-Clontech, CA).
-Restriction endonucleases, T4 DNA ligase, and dNTP were obtained from Fermentas.
-Bacto MacConkey agar was obtained from Difco Laboratories.
+Glassbacked Silica Gel 60 TLC plates were from Merck.
+The QIA-prep spin miniprep, Qiaquick PCR purification, and QIAEX II gel extraction kits were obtained from Qiagen.
+High fidelity PCR was performed with a proofreading DNA polymerase (Advantage-HF2 PCR kit; BD Biosciences Clontech).
+Restriction endonucleases, T4 DNA ligase, and dNTP were obtained from Difco.
 All other materials were obtained from commercial sources.

-Bacterial Strains, Plasmids, and Growth plasmids used in this study are described in Table 1.
-Cells were generally grown at 37 °C in Luria Bertani (LB) broth.
-Antibiotics were added when necessary at final concentrations of 12 μg/ml for tetracycline, for chloramphenicol 20 μg/ml and gentamycin (Gm), 100 μg/ml for ampicillin (Ap) and streptomycin (Str), and 40 μg/ml for kanamycin.
+Bacterial Strains, Plasmids, and Growth Conditions-The bacterial strains and plasmids used in this study are described in Table 1.
+Cells were generally grown at 37 °C in Luria-Bertani (LB) broth.
+Antibiotics were added when necessary at final concentrations of 12 μ g/ml for tetracycline, 20 μ g/ml for chloramphenicol and gentamycin (Gm), 100 μ g/ml for ampicillin (Ap), and streptomycin (Str), and 40 μ g/ml for kanamycin.
 Antibiotic concentrations were reduced by a factor of 10 during selection of the hypersensitive E. coli O157:H7 strain 4303-TM.
 Single colonies were inoculated from plates into 5 ml of liquid medium and grown at 37 °C overnight to stationary phase.
-A 1% inoculum was then subcultured into the same medium and allowed to resume growth at 37 °C. Cultures were adjusted with EDTA using a stock solution of 250 mM EDTA, pH 8.0, which had been sterilized by using a 0.2-μm filter.
+A 1% inoculum was then subcultured into the same medium and allowed to resume growth at 37 °C. Cultures were adjusted with EDTA using a stock solution of 250 mM EDTA, pH 8.0, which had been sterilized by using a 0.2- μ m filter.